Custom models

 print(version.training_data.assignment_error)

-Fetching model version in the case of the assignment error, example 2:
+Below is another example of fetching the model version in the case of an assignment error.

 import datarobot as dr